iaceene/1337_Exam_Simulation/README.md

 # 42_EXAM SegFault777 🎓
  ## All 1337 and 42 exams auto-correct, to practice.
  ## ExamRank02, 03, 04, 05, 06 & PiscineExam
+ ## Every week new exams and subjects
   ##   👉 VIP Cheate CODE free thanks to SegFault777 😎
- #### Disclaimer: This project is not made by 42School, it's not identical to the proposed exams and does not reflect your exams at 1337 and 42
+ #### Disclaimer: This project is not made by 42School, it's not identical to the proposed exams and does not reflect your exams at 42 and 1337
 ## Overview
 This project requires several dependencies to be installed on your system.
 Please follow the instructions below to install `clang`, `g++`, `readline` library, and `clang++` on your respective operating system.